Diamond & CBN Specifications

 When selecting monocrystalline diamond for industrial applications, consider the following:

-• Monocrystalline diamond serves as a highly effective and budget-friendly abrasive for a variety of applications that require stock removal and polishing.
+• check icon Monocrystalline diamond serves as a highly effective and budget-friendly abrasive for a variety of applications that require stock removal and polishing.
 Its slightly irregular shape, with multiple cutting edges, provides efficient abrasive action, allowing for effective material removal without excessive deformation or surface damage.
 This versatility makes it an excellent choice for a range of general-purpose applications, especially where the unique characteristics of polycrystalline diamond are not necessary.

 Durability and Consistency